GuruMaps/iOSManual/03-settings.md

 ### New Buttons Layout

-Turn this option on to display the the major application functions.
+Turn this option on to display the major application functions.
 The functions will be aligned to the right of the screen for single finger selection.

 <img src="/assets/new_buttons_layout.png" width="375" height="424" />